 The Kudos/Concerns medical student portal is a mechanism through which both highly desirable behavior as well as concerning behavior on the part of students, residents, fellows, faculty, and staff can be reported by the students of the College of Medicine.
-The reporting of positive and negative experiences contributes to building a more positive and inclusive learning culture and a kinder, safer health care environment.
+Reporting of positive and negative examples of professionalism contributes to building a more positive and inclusive learning culture and a kinder, safer health care environment for learning.
 The Kudos/Concerns medical student portal will help monitor our learning environment to enhance positive and mitigate negative influences on professionalism and correct professionalism violations.